 New FDA recommendations and guidelines on Essure use are expected at any time.

 In the meantime, Congressman Mike Fitzpatrick, R-Pennsylvania, filed a Congressional bill to remove Essure from the market.
-Rep. Fitzpatrick was appalled by the totally lack of responsiveness from the FDA and from doctors whose patients have complained of health problems for years following their Essure implantation.
+Rep. Fitzpatrick was appalled by the total lack of responsiveness from the FDA and from doctors whose patients have complained of health problems for years following their Essure implantation.
 There is also a lawsuit proceeding in federal court in the Northern District of California alleging doctors were receiving kickbacks and financial incentives from Bayer AG in return for recommending and implanting the device.
 Injured patients believe this possible financial incentive may have caused doctors to ignore their health complaints.

 If you believe you or a loved one was injured following Essure implantation, our experienced attorneys are here to answer your questions.
 The FDA would also like to hear about your experience with Essure.
 Please file an adverse event report at www.fda.gov/safety/medwatch-fda-safety-information-and-adverse-event-reporting-program/reporting-serious-problems-fda.